Carers' rights: Care Act 2014

-The Care Act 2014, which received Royal Assent on the 14th of May 2014, and will be ready for implementation in April 2015, strengthens the rights and recognition of carers in the social care system; including, for the first time, giving carers a clear right to receive services.
+The Care Act 2014, which received royal assent on 14 May 2014, and came into effect on 1 April 2015, strengthens the rights and recognition of carers in the social care system; including, for the first time, giving carers a clear right to receive services, even if the person they care for does not receive local authority funding.
 These are by far the strongest rights for carers yet.

-Part 1 of the new Act consolidates and modernises the framework of social care law.
+Part 1 of the new act consolidates and modernises the framework of social care law.

-The Care Act brings those funding their own care into the care system with obligations on local authorities relating to information and advice, universal services, assessments and market shaping among others all applying to self-funders.
+The Care Act 2014 brings those funding their own care into the care system with obligations on local authorities relating to information and advice, universal services, assessments and market shaping among others all applying to self-funders.
 It also sets out a new model of paying for care, putting in place a cap on the care costs which an individual is liable for.

-Carer’s Leave Act 2022
+Carer's Leave Act 2023

-The Carer’s Leave Bill was introduced into the House of Commons in September 2022 by Wendy Chamberlain MP.
-It was supported by the government and passed on 21 October 2022.
+The Carer's Leave Bill was introduced into the House of Commons in September 2022 by Wendy Chamberlain MP.
+It was supported by the government and passed as the Carer's Leave Act 2023 (c.
+18) on 24 May 2023.

 It gives a new right for UK employees with caring responsibilities to have up to one week of unpaid Carer’s Leave each year.
 About 2.4 million employees are estimated to be eligible.